It's Impossible to Connect Pedals/Multi-Effects to Captor X's SPEAKER IN

 Limited Service Notice

-Please be advised, we are currently running a limited Help Desk Service from 7th May 2024 to the 13th May 2024 (included).
-Our response time over this period will be slower than usual.
+Please be advised, we are currently running a limited Help Desk Service from April 30th to May the 4th 2026.

-Rest assured, your enquiry is of the utmost importance to Two notes Audio Engineering and our support team are committed to resolving your enquiry as a matter of priority upon their return to full staff.
+Rest assured, your enquiry is of the utmost importance to Two notes Audio Engineering and our support team are committed to resolving your enquiry as a matter of priority upon their return.

 • Related Articles